Baalbisan/BaalConv/README.md

 Available commands can be viewed by typing "help" in the TUI

 # KNOWN BUGS
-None at the moment!
+- if wrong color is entered selecting n is broken
+    - *REPLICATE:* hex -> random hexcode -> n doesn't work
+    or color -> random color -> n doesn't work
     **Feel free to submit any issues you might encounter.**
 # CHANGES
 - Issue {#1} resolved (inval hexcodes accepted if in an even position).
 - Minor visual bug straightened out.